The Greatest Illusion

 For me, the word illusion struck me the most.

-It seems to me that the journey of life is about peeling away more and more of the illusions that we come to believe and therefore live through.
-The illusions about self, others, life, and God.
+The journey of life is about peeling away more and more illusions that we come to believe and, therefore, live through—the illusions about self, others, life, and God.

 So I ask myself today:

-It seems only humility and grace will allow the answers to become visible to me.
-Humility so that truth can set me free and grace so that I might have the courage to continue to ask.
+Only humility and grace will allow the answers to become visible to me.
+Humility so that truth can set me free and grace so I might have the courage to continue asking.

 Humility and grace…to not only see our own “frantic paddling” but invite us to fly instead.